-The results for the year are set out in the consolidated statement of profit or loss and other comprehensive income on page 27.
+The results for the year are set out in the consolidated statement of profit or loss and other comprehensive income on page 32.

-The Board has resolved the payment of an interim dividend of HK0.4 cent per ordinary share of the Company for the year ended 31 March 2022 (2021: Nil).
+The Board has declared and paid an interim dividend of HK0.4 cent (2022: HK0.4 cent) per ordinary share of the Company for the year ended 31 March 2023 to its shareholders.

-The Board has recommended a final dividend of HK1.6 cents (2021: HK1.0 cent) per ordinary share of the Company for the year ended 31 March 2022.
-The proposed dividend, if approved at the forthcoming annual general meeting of the Company to be held on Monday, 5 September 2022, will be payable on Wednesday, 21 September 2022 to shareholders whose names appear on the register of members of the Company on Friday, 9 September 2022.
+The Board has recommended a final dividend of HK2.0 cents (2022: HK1.6 cents) per ordinary share of the Company and a special dividend of HK8.0 cents per ordinary share of the Company for the year ended 31 March 2023.
+The proposed dividends, if approved at the forthcoming annual general meeting of the Company to be held on Thursday, 7 September 2023, will be payable on Friday, 6 October 2023 to shareholders whose names appear on the register of members of the Company on Wednesday, 13 September 2023.